 At Mexican and Spanish restaurants: Ceviche

 Next time you find yourself at a food fiesta at your favorite Latin American restaurant, order the ceviche, recommends Jacobson, and pair it with a side salad and some guacamole with crudités.
+It’s a dish made of fresh, raw piece of fish marinated in lemon or lime juice, along with onion, tomatoes, and seasoning.
 “While carb-based dishes like rice and beans will spike blood sugar when consumed in large quantities, this meal offers a healthy combination of protein, fats, and vegetables,” she says of her recommendation.
-(This is how much protein you should be eating.)

 At Mexican and Spanish restaurants: Fajitas and fajita bowls

-Who doesn’t love a delicious fajita?!
-No one, that’s who!
-We’re fans of this Tex-Mex staple because it tastes indulgent but is actually nutritious and veggie-filled.
+When checking out restaurants for diabetes, head somewhere that has this Tex-Mex staple on the menu.
+It tastes indulgent but is actually nutritious and veggie-filled.
 “Fajitas contain a good combination of protein and vegetables.
 You can keep the carb count reasonable by choosing to either have the rice, beans, or the burrito or a little bit of each,” Smith advises.
 Zanini is also a fan of the dish but suggests ditching the starchy stuff altogether and transforming your fajita order into a salad.
 “Make a fajita bowl by serving your fajitas fillings on a bed of lettuce along with a cup of black beans,” she suggests, adding, “It’s a filling and balanced meal.”
 If you ask the kitchen to hold the wrap and the rice, they probably won’t mind giving you some lettuce, instead, free of charge.

 At Mexican and Spanish restaurants: Fish tacos

 Yup, that’s right!
 Tacos can be diabetes-friendly—so long as you pick the proper shell.
 “Corn tortillas are much smaller than flour tortillas, so they’re lower in carbs, explains Zanini.
 “Order two grilled fish tacos on corn tortillas with a side of guacamole.
 If you’re still hungry, get a side salad.”
-Here are 24 Mexican restaurant terms you’ll want to know.
+Here are other tips on how to eat healthy at Mexican restaurants.

 At Mexican and Spanish restaurants: Grilled lime-flavored shrimp & fresh avocado salad